taisiat/Caro/README.md

 ### An interesting search challenge

-Caro allows users to start a `Places Search Box` + dates search from any page via a navbar searchline or the splash page's searchbar.
+Caro allows users to start a `Places Search Box` search from any page via a navbar searchline and the splash page's searchbar.
 The search action triggers a jump over to the cars search index, which dispatches a cars fetch using the search inputs.

-The challenge came with how to force a cars fetch when initiating a `Places Search Box` + dates search when ALREADY on the cars search index page.
+The challenge came with how to force a cars fetch when initiating a search when ALREADY on the cars search index page.
 Unlike other cases, here the page and map are already rendered.

 #### My v0 solution

-My v0 solution was to utilize a custom `handleSearchClick` on the `SearchLine` search component that checks current URL location and pushs search parameters to the URL if it detects it is already on the search page.
+My initial solution was to utilize a custom `handleSearchClick` on the `SearchLine` search component that checked current URL location and pushed `URL search params` if it detected it was already on the search page.
+In other cases, `localStorage` was used to pass along search criteria.

 <h5 a><strong><code>SearchLine/index.js</code></strong></h5>